 “Why?”
 I was curious.

 “It isn’t nice.
-You sound mean and nasty.”
+You sound sarcastic.”

 I thought he was exaggerating at the time.
 But of course later I understood.
 Frisbee wasn’t my thing so I declined meeting him (and revealing my true identity), but his input was valuable.
 Brian liked Amy because she was spunky.
 My co-workers thought she was hilarious.
 She obviously rubbed different people in different ways.